Department of Italian, Fall 2020 Courses

 Note: All courses will be taught remotely in Fall 2020

-All language courses in the Department of Italian are intensive meeting 4 days a week with online learning on Fridays.
+All language courses in the Department of Italian are intensive meeting 4 days a week with asynchronous online learning on Fridays.
 This allows students with no prior knowledge of Italian to satisfy their language requirement in 2 semesters with ITAL 011 and ITAL 032, to fast progress towards a minor in Italian, and to be ready to study in Italy through direct matriculation at some of the best universities in Europe in 4 semesters upon completion of ITAL 112.
 Students in the School of Foreign Service also receive thorough language training that prepares them for their required oral proficiency exam.

 - ITAL-009 Italian for Spanish and Rom Lang Speakers (6 credits)